Sean-St-Clair/M1OEP-sstclair/README.md

 - Rather than room size maybe we should just specify the dungeon coordinates.
 And then maybe size = small, medium large...
 Hmmm.
 We need to define the actual input loop more clearly.
 Room size with specific categories like that would make sense for an enum.

+## Code Outside Class

+- Utilized the input validation from the previous applied project, with some modification